Montreal-Quakers/website/README.md

 Here's what all that means:
 ```
 - title: News (<--- This is the name of the link that will appear on the site)
-  subtitle: The Latest Updates  (<--- This the text that appears if you hover over the link)
+  hovertitle: The Latest Updates  (<--- This the text that appears if you hover over the title)
   link: /posts.html  (<--- This is the link, where the link directs the browser to go to)
 ```
 The exact formatting is important to observe.
 Note how the first line has ```- title: ``` and the other items don't have a dash before them.
+Note the way the spacing aligns as well.

 Let's look at another example.
 Again these are fairly simple, but following the format is important, or else it could break the site:

 ```
 - title: Where We Meet
-  subtitle: Where We Meet
+  hovertitle: Where We Meet
   children:
     - childtitle: Sundays in Montreal
       childlink: /directions.html